NBCUniversal to stream major Tokyo Olympics events in push for Peacock viewers

 The Games continue to face backlash as a majority of the Japanese public oppose holding the Olympics while the country struggles with COVID-19 infections.
 Just 8.2% of Japanese citizens have been fully vaccinated against COVID-19 as of Wednesday, according to a Reuters tracker.

+Jeff Shell, chief executive of NBCUniversal, said he believes American viewers are eager for sports and positive stories following a pandemic year.

+“The whole world is coming off of global trauma, and the Olympics is when everybody forgets all that and comes together to celebrate what we just saw up on the screen,” he said during a news conference on Wednesday.

-But the worldwide sports event is critical for NBCUniversal to garner attention to Peacock, which was a late entrant into the streaming wars and competes with deep-pocketed players like Netflix and Walt Disney Co’s Disney+.
+The worldwide sports event is also critical for NBCUniversal to garner attention to Peacock, which was a late entrant into the streaming wars and competes with deep-pocketed players like Netflix and Walt Disney Co’s Disney+.

+More than 80 brands which will advertise during the Tokyo Olympics are new and were not involved in previous summer games, the company said.

 Live coverage of some of the most popular sports like track and field and events featuring superstars such as U.S. gymnast Simone Biles will be available for free on Peacock, the company said, though U.S. Men’s basketball will require a premium subscription.